pjcdawkins/platformsh-cli/README.md

-  docs                                      Open the Platform.sh online documentation help                                      Displays help for a command list                                      Lists commands login                                     Log in to Platform.sh logout                                    Log out of Platform.sh self-update (up)                          Update the CLI to the latest version web                                       Open the Platform.sh Web UI activity activity:list (activities)                Get the most recent activities for an environment activity:log                              Display the log for an environment activity
+  docs                                      Open the Platform.sh online documentation help                                      Displays help for a command list                                      Lists commands self-update (up)                          Update the CLI to the latest version web                                       Open the Platform.sh Web UI account account:info                              View your account information account:login (login)                     Log in to Platform.sh account:logout (logout)                   Log out of Platform.sh activity activity:list (activities)                Get the most recent activities for an environment activity:log                              Display the log for an environment activity